atlemann/atlemann.github.io/_drafts/getting-started-with-fsharp.md

 $ dotnet build
 ```

-Now you can go into `tasks.json` and replace the separate `build` and `build-tests` tasks with the default one which looks like this:
+Now you can go into `tasks.json` and replace the two separate `build` and `build-tests` tasks with a single default one which looks like this:

 ```json
 {